lllana/Business_Analytics_Nanodegree/README.md

-# Udacity Predictive Analytics for Business Nanodegree
+# Predictive Analytics for Business Nanodegree

 ### Part 1: Problem Solving with Analytics
 A scientific approach to solving problems with data, a foundational skill for data driven decisions in a business context.